On this page...

 The adults generally feed on eucalyptus leaves.
 They prefer open woodland to forest and thrive in pastures wherever trees have been left in place.
 In farmland they can form dense masses on the remaining eucalypts, chomping through leaves, sometimes killing their hosts.
 In contrast to the adults, the larvae (grubs) feed on roots, usually of grasses.
 Some species are economically important pests of eucalytpus plantations while others are implicated in dieback – the decline of mature trees in landscapes like those in NSW’s New England Tableland.

 There are 36 species in the genus with all but one unique (endemic) to Australia and 21 species found in New South Wales.
 At least 10 species occur in the Sydney region – more if the Blue Mountains are included.
-Because they are such a feature of the eastern Australian experience some common species have been given English names, such as the Washerwoman, Anoplognathus porosus, and (rarer) King Beetle, Anoplognathus viridiaeneus (see photos, right).
+Because they are such a feature of the eastern Australian experience some common species have been given English names, such as the Washerwoman, Anoplognathus porosus, and (rarer) King Beetle, Anoplognathus viridiaeneus (see photos, above).
 Distinguishing some species can be tricky, but it helps to examine the hairs on their ‘bums’ (posterior).
 (This is something of an in-joke among entomologists but it actually works for this group!)

 The evidence suggesting a decline is anecdotal yet compelling.
 In the 1920s, they were reported to drown in huge numbers in Sydney Harbour, with tree branches bending into the water under the sheer weight of the massed beetles.
 You won’t see that these days, and I’ve never seen a Christmas beetle come to light where I work, next to Hyde Park.
 While public concerns suggest that numbers are also much smaller in the suburbs, I’ve found at least five species near my home, clustered around street lights at the southern edge of Royal National Park, 55 kilometres south of Sydney.